Entanglement entropy from entanglement contour: higher dimensions: Regulators for entanglement entropy in quantum field theories

-However calculating the entanglement entropy is quite formidable.
-The standard way to calculate entanglement entropy in quantum field theories is the replica trick \cite{Calabrese:2004eu,Calabrese:2005zw,Callan:1994py}.
-Also, for static spherical $\mathcal{A}$ in the vacuum state of a general dimensional CFT, the entanglement entropy can be calculated using the Rindler method\footnote{The Rindler method, as well as its bulk extension under holography, is standardized and generalised to more general theories in \cite{Song:2016gtd,Jiang:2017ecm}.} \cite{Casini:2011kv}.
-We will come back to this method later.
-Remarkably the RT formula \cite{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt} provide a simple and elegant way to calculate entanglement entropies holographically.
-More explicitly, for a subregion $\mathcal{A}$ in the boundary CFT and a minimal (or more generally extremal) surface $\mathcal{E}_{\mathcal{A}}$ in the dual AdS bulk that anchored on the boundary $\partial\mathcal{A}$ of $\mathcal{A}$, the RT formula states that the entanglement entropy of $\mathcal{A}$ is measured by the area of $\mathcal{E}_{\mathcal{A}}$ in Planck units
+The first type of regulator is to regulate the entanglement entropy at a small scale $\delta$.
+Roughly speaking this regulator excludes all short-distance correlations below the scale $\delta$ when we ``count'' the entanglement between the region $A$ and its complement $\bar{A}$.
+This regulator is depicted in the left figure of Fig.\ref{uvgeocutoffs}.
+For any point whose distance from the boundary of $A$ is smaller than $\delta$, we exclude the correlation between degrees of freedom at this point and those inside a subregion of $\bar{A}$, which is the overlap between its $\delta$ neighborhood (region inside the red dashed circle) and $\bar{A}$.
+This type of regulator is familiar to us and the cutoff $\delta$ is usually called the UV cutoff.
+They have been applied in the replica trick \cite{Calabrese:2004eu,Calabrese:2005zw,Callan:1994py} in quantum field theories and the Ryu-Takayangi (RT) formula \cite{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt} for holographic CFTs, which are among the most important ways to evaluate the entanglement entropy.
+The RT formula provides a simple and elegant way to calculate entanglement entropies in the context of AdS/CFT.
+More explicitly, for a subregion $ A$ in the boundary CFT and a minimal surface (or more generally an extremal surface) $\mathcal{E}_{ A}$ in the dual AdS bulk spacetime, where $\mathcal{E}_{ A}$ is anchored on the boundary $\partial A$ of $ A$, the RT formula states that the entanglement entropy of $ A$ is measured by the area of $\mathcal{E}_{ A}$ in Planck units

-which provides a simpler routine to calculate entanglement entropy geometrically.
-Though we have several ways to calculate entanglement entropy in quantum field theories, so far we only get analytic results for highly symmetric subregions, like intervals, balls, strips and so on.
+which provides a simpler routine to calculate entanglement entropy.
+In AdS/CFT the radius coordinate $z$ represents the scale along the RG flow and the boundary is settled at $z=0$.
+The minimal surface $\mathcal{E}_{A}$ is cut off at $z=\delta$ hence the entanglement entropy, which is related to its area, is regulated at the scale $\delta$.

+The second type of regulator is the geometric regulator.
+This type of regulator is based on quantities that capture certain types of correlation between two spacelike separated regions $A$ and $B$.
+Usually the two regions do not share boundaries and $A\cup B$ is in a mixed state.
+It can be purified by another system $C$, hence $A\cup B\cup C$ is in a pure state (see the left figure of Fig.\ref{PEEAB}).
+Let us write this quantity as $\mathcal{C}(A,B)$.
+To be a good candidate to regulate the entanglement entropy, firstly $\mathcal{C}(A,B)$ should be well defined hence is free from divergences, and secondly $\mathcal{C}(A,B)$ should possess the property of normalization,

+In the above prescription we let $B$ approach $\bar{A}$ while keeping $A$ fixed.
+A more general configuration is to let both sides of the entangling surface approach.
+Consider an entangling surface that divides the total system into $A\cup\bar{A}$.
+Then we consider two regulated regions $A_{reg}\subset A$ and $\bar{A}^{reg}\subset \bar{A}$ and $C$ being an infinitely narrow strip that contains the entangling surface between $A$ and $\bar{A}$ (see the right figure of Fig.\ref{PEEAB}).
+The normalization is then given by the following requirement,